cocmd/website/docs/configuration/app-specific-configurations.md

 * Some rules that define when the configuration should be active
 * The actual configuration options

-### Disabling Espanso when using a certain app
+### Disabling Cocmd when using a certain app

 Let's start with a simple example.
-Let's say we would like to disable Espanso while using Telegram.
+Let's say we would like to disable Cocmd while using Telegram.
 To do so, we'll create an app-specific configuration.
 Start by creating the `config/telegram.yml` file, with the following content: